Alexandara/photometry-plus/README.md

  - Use of astrometry.net to identify WCS for images without WCS attached
  - Plot a light curve based on photometry data
  - Expansive error calculation and correction options
+ - User Interface that can be used to teach differential photometry

 # Code Output Example
 **Results file output:**